tacoss/plate/README.md

 - You may want to use [Github Pages](https://pages.github.com/) if you're familiar with &mdash; just type `make deploy` and enjoy!
 - You may want to use [now](https://now.sh) if you're familiar with &mdash; it already includes a `now.json` file for it.
-- You may want to publish your website somewhere else &mdash; the `build` directory is everything you'll need for...
+- You may want to publish your website somewhere else &mdash; the `build` destination is everything you'll need for...

 If you've cloned this, there is a preconfigured workflow file to publish through `gh-pages` on every push &mdash; Modify the `.github/workflows/main.yml` file to disable the `glitch` or `gh-pages` tasks if you don't need them.